seanmorris/theme/README.md

 ## Theming

-Creating a theme is as simple as extending the Theme class and providing a mapping from your objects to their views, as shown:
+Creating a theme is as simple as extending the theme class and providing a mapping from your object classes to their view classes, as shown:

 ```php
 <?php